 My first tech-art project was painting using a small desktop robotic arm in 2017.
 For this project, I taught myself to code in Python.
 This work earned a 5th place in the 2018 International Robot Art competition and international press.
 Since then, I have been incorporating algorithms and robotics into my Tech Art projects.
 My painting robots have been installed in exhibits in Vancouver, Canada, London, UK and Los Angeles.

-You can learn more about all my projects here.
+You can learn more about some of the projects here.

 My work can be divided into two categories – Fine Art Paintings and Tech Art Paintings.
-Although the work is visually different: one tends to be representational and the other abstract, both types of work inform each other.
-I continue to pursue and create in both types of work.
+Although the work is visually different: as one category is representational and the other is abstract, both types of work inform each other.
+I continue to pursue and create both types of work.

 Fine Art Painting

 I paint the outdoors.
 Living in British Columbia, I am inspired by mountain landscapes, sunlit forest trees and busy city streets.
 My paintings are of places I have been to from my experiences marathon running, road cycling, mountain biking and traveling.
-I always carry a camera or sketchbook with me to take photos and document places that I then refer to when painting in my studio.
+While I do these activities, I always carry a camera or sketchbook with me to take photos and document places that I then refer to when painting in my studio.

-As a self-taught artist, I have developed my own painting style using layers of discretely coloured brush strokes to create a scene.
-I use acrylic paint and glazing mediums because they dry quickly, allowing me to quickly add layers of paint.
+As a self-taught artist, I have developed my own painting style using layers of discrete colours of brush strokes to create a scene.
+I use acrylic paint and glazing mediums because they dry quickly, allowing me to quickly add the next layers of paint.
 I often try to minimize the brush strokes in a painting, I focus on colors and let the brush strokes be visible in the final painting.
 The final painting better correlates to the memory of the place, which is not as detailed or precise as the photograph.

-I have also recently been painting on vibrant coloured still life paintings, this work allows me to further develop my painting technique and color palette.
+I have also recently been painting on vibrant, colourful still life paintings, this work allows me to further develop my painting technique and color palette.

 For the past three years, I have applied my knowledge of robotics and artificial intelligence into the process of fine art painting.
 The result has been automating different portions of the artistic process including the ideation, the curation and the painting process.